ghassennasri/BytemanAgentAttach/ReadMe.md

 - `kafka-fetch-session-handle-error`: a rule that adds a log statement to the `handleError` method of the `FetchSessionHandler` class in the Kafka client library.
 The log statement includes the current time, the message "Error sending fetch request", and the stack trace of the `Throwable` parameter.
 - `test-with-sample-Application`: a rule that adds a log statement to the `handleException` method of a test class.
 The log statement includes the current time, the message "an exception occurred", and the stack trace of the `Throwable` parameter.
+- `print-on-Channel-Close` : Trace kafka channel close call
+- ` print-on-Disconnect-response-create` : A rule to trace the creation of ClientResponse when there is a disconnection
+- `print-stack-trace-on-exception` : A rule to dump stacktrace of the RuntimeException from org.apache.kafka.clients.consumer.internals.
+ConsumerNetworkClient$RequestFutureCompletionHandler when disconnection occurs.
+- `print-on-Disconnect-Response` : A rule to get a toString() of ClientResponse when when disconnection occurs.
 To run these rules, simply specify the path to the rule file as the `RULE_FILE` argument when running the `run_byteman.sh` script.

 ## Usage